zmh0109/WE-Housing/README.md

 3) only show apartment name in details

-4) Function implementd: 1.
+4) Function implemented: 1.
 Apartment sort according to Price/Name/Popularity
                         2. Search for Apartments based on information
                         3. Pagination results

-5) Additional aprtment data is added
+5) Additional aprtment data is added manually